 HELEN WIRT LEE BACK TO SCHOOL PROGRAM

-Helen Wirt Lee Back to School Program provides new shoes, socks, shirts, pants and undergarments to school age children so that they have quality, weather appropriate apparel needed to return to school.
+The Helen Wirt Lee Back to School Program provides new shoes, socks, shirts, pants and undergarments to school-aged children so that they have quality, weather appropriate apparel needed to return to school.
 By sending children to school prepared, they are more likely to be able to focus on school and succeed.
 Back to School shopping can be a financial strain on parents, especially those in the ALICE population.
-The United Way recognizes this need and is proud to offer a program to fill the gap that also provides a major boost in the local economy as it results in over $80,000 in local retail purchases each year.
+United Way recognizes this need and is proud to offer a program to fill the gap that also provides a major boost in the local economy as it results in over $80,000 in local retail purchases each year.

-United Way of Bay County designed a program to provide eligible elementary age (Pre-Kindergarten – Grade 5) children in Bay County with warm boots for the winter.
+United Way of Bay County designed a program to provide eligible elementary-aged (Pre-Kindergarten – Grade 5) children in Bay County with warm boots for the winter.
 This program is generously supported by Huntington Bank and other donors in our community.
 Families who fall into the ALICE (Asset Limited, Income Constrained, Employed) threshold or below qualify to apply.
-Deadline is October 15, 2021.

 Filing my taxes

 The Volunteer Income Tax Assistance Program (VITA) is a FREE income tax return assistance program available to those in the ALICE population or below, senior citizens, disabled individuals or retired veterans.
 The program has been provided by United Way of Bay County for over 12 years and has proven to bring money back to the residents of Bay County through millions of dollars in tax credits and refunds.

-Trained volunteers through the Retired Senior Volunteer Program (RSVP) are happy to e-file tax returns by appointment or you can visit www.myfreetaxes.com for a free tax filing service provided by the United Way.
+Trained volunteers through are happy to e-file tax returns by appointment or you can visit My Free Taxes for a free tax filing service provided by United Way.

-Tuesday Toolmen is a program created through the Retired Senior Volunteer Program RSVP and UW Community Services to perform minor home repair issues for ALICE families, senior citizens, disabled adults and veterans as well as active duty service families who are Bay County residents.
+Tuesday Toolmen is a program created through United Way Community Services to perform minor home repair issues for ALICE families, senior citizens, disabled adults and veterans, as well as active duty service families who are Bay County residents.